LEARN

 Colour Adult:

 Both adults in general red; dark green mantle and wings; pale blue streaked in front of black patch on rump; thin black band across hindneck; blue patch on rump and upper tail coverts; lower flanks and sides of breast have yellow patches; black thighs and abdominal band with purple shine; red underwing coverts; green tail tipped with yellow.
-Bill orange/red.
+Beak orange/red.
 Eye yellow/orange.

 Colour Juvenile: